 Dude.
 Disappointing.
 Very disappointing.

 Coming from a guy who's handled racial issues, which are always divisive and especially in the wake of the DOJ report of Ferguson, so well, I was expecting an honest look at gender discrimination.
-And I'm not saying that racism and sexism are exactly comparable: if a white woman steps out of line, she's shamed, bullied and possibly sexually assaulted; if a black man steps out of line, he goes to jail.
+And I'm not saying that racism and sexism are exactly comparable: if a white woman steps out of line, she's shamed, bullied and possibly sexually assaulted; if a black man steps out of line, he goes to jail or gets shot.
 Different consequences, and a different history of discrimination in each case.
 But still-- I had higher hopes for Wilmore.

 First, "Who throws more hater-ade."
 Really?
 One of the ways to shut down discussions about gender bias is to, essentially, blame the victim.
 This is everyone's favorite defense when women say we face discrimination, and it's just a way to avoid the discussion.
 You know the line: "Women are naturally catty and backstabbing.
 They're discriminating against themselves, so there is no such thing as systemic sexism anymore."
 This is like that argument that goes, "Black-on-black crime is still the highest of any racial demographic, so racism is no longer a problem because black people are behaving badly towards other black people."
 No. No, no, no. Women do not all like each other, but that doesn't mean gender discrimination isn't a Thing.
 Unfortunately, panelist Egypt Sherrod's answer was that women cut one another down far more often than men do-- which is just the answer everyone wants to hear, rather than, "That question is a dodge."
 Good, we tell ourselves.
 Just what we thought: sexism is self-inflicted.